evilpaper/nailed-it/README.md

 ## Database

 Only local storage for now.
-Have plans to add it later.

 ## Contributions
 Contributions are welcome, especially pull-requests.
 There are a lot of ideas to implement, but less people when it come to code.
 This is why issues are for bugs only.